12 Small Red Japanese Maple Varieties

 Red Select is another Japanese Maple with weeping branches.
 Its growth habit is like a waterfall with bright leaves instead of water.

-After ten years of growth, this tree will be only 5 feet tall while about 7 feet wide.
+After ten years of growth, this tree will be only 5 feet tall and about 7 feet wide.
 It is compact enough to use in compositions with dwarf conifers and rocks.

 The leaf is very much dissected and consists of several lobes.
 The color is bright red, in the beginning, then darkens and can even take on a greenish hue.
 At the end of the season, the leaves are bright red again.
 The leaves are smaller than those of other similar maples.

 This variety has excellent cold and heat tolerance.
 It is available to most gardeners in the U.S. and other countries.
-It can also be easily grown in a pot.
+It can also be quickly grown in a pot.

 Rhode Island Red Japanese Maple